1. Use warehouse locations

 Manually re-keying or cutting and pasting information is slow and error-prone and completely unnecessary.
 This is often done to produce courier labels or CN22 documentation, but it shouldn’t be a part of any day-to-day warehouse operation.
 Similarly, it should be possible to complete all the key warehouse operations from within a single WMS environment.

-Processes that require users to log-on to multiple platforms to generate courier labels, update the status of orders when they’ve been despatched or to adjust stock will not scale as your business grows and will allow the possibility of costly manual errors.
-Make sure that your WMS has a range of integration options, a public API and can support integration with all the external systems you need it to talk to.
+Processes that require users to log on to multiple platforms to generate courier labels, update the status of orders when they’ve been despatched or adjust stock will not scale as your business grows and will allow the possibility of costly manual errors.
+Make sure that your WMS has a range of integration options, and a public API and can support integration with all the external systems you need it to talk to.

 4. Avoid picking one order at a time